Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Numerical Examples

 \section{Numerical Examples}

 The aim of this section is two-fold.
 First, we shall design challenging numerical examples to verify the convergence analysis proposed in this paper, especially the Theorem \ref{thm:convergence}.
-Secondly, we shall investigate the existence of residual diffusivity for several chaotic velocity fields.
-Without loss of generality, we compute the quantity $\frac{E[p(T)^2]}{2T}$, which is used to approximate $D^{E}_{11}$ in the effective diffusivity matrix \eqref{Def_EffectiveDiffusivity_Euler}.
+Secondly, we shall investigate the diffusion enhancement for several chaotic velocity fields.
+Without loss of generality, we compute the quantity $\frac{\mathbb{E}[x_1(T)^2]}{2T}$, which is used to approximate $D^{E}_{11}$ in the effective diffusivity matrix \eqref{Def_EffectiveDiffusivity_Euler}.